St Kilda Festival

 This one-day celebration of Aussie talent is always a February highlight

-The huge beachside festival is family friendly and features a kids' zone complete with roaming and stage performances that will keep the little ones entertained.
-Classic Aussie band Regurgitator will also be bringing their Pogogo Kids Show, plus there's also a swag of carnival rides, market stalls and food trucks on hand.
+This huge beachside festival is family-friendly and features a kids' zone complete with roaming and stage performances that will keep the little ones entertained.

 Stick around in St Kilda after the festival, when local businesses extend trading hours and host parties until the small hours.
 Visit the St Kilda Festival website for the full line-up and more information.